semgrep/semgrep-docs/docs/writing-rules/overview.md

 If you want the best introduction to writing Semgrep rules, use the interactive, example-based [Semgrep rule tutorial](https://semgrep.dev/learn).

 ### Do it live!
-You can write and share rules directly from the [live editor](https://semgrep.dev/editor).
+You can write and share rules directly from the [Playground](https://semgrep.dev/editor).
 You can also write rules in your terminal and run them with the Semgrep command line tool.

 You can write rules that do things like: